defney2/staj2021/README.md

 The final output value "rf_probs0" is the likelihood of the account being a human.
 The final output value "rf_probs1" is the likelihood of the account being a bot.

 The "train2.py" file is the Python script of the contents of the Jupyter Notebook.
+It asks for a screenname as input and outputs the likelihood of it being a human or a bot.